Neurogenic bowel dysfunction: Spina bifida

-Patients with Spina Bifida have a neural tube that has failed to completely form.
+Individuals with spina bifida myelomeningocele have a neural tube that has failed to completely form.
 This is most commonly in the lower back area in the region of the conus medullaris or cauda equina.
-It, therefore, affects the bowel similarly to a spinal cord injury affecting the lower motor neuron resulting in a flaccid unreactive rectal wall and means the anal sphincter doesn't contract and close therefore leading to stool leakage.
-Most patients with spina bifida also have hydrocephalus this can result in intellectual deficits so can contribute to faecal incontinence.
+Nervous system lesions above the conus medullaris result in upper motor neurogenic bowel dysfunction leading to failure to evacuate the bowel, resulting in constipation or impaction.
+Lesions at or below the level of the conus medullaris result in lower motor neurogenic bowel dysfunction, resulting in failure to contain stool and thus fecal incontinence.
+This affects the bowel similarly to a spinal cord injury affecting the lower motor neuron resulting in a flaccid unreactive rectal wall and means the anal sphincter doesn't contract and close therefore leading to stool leakage.
+Many patients with spina bifida also have hydrocephalus.
+Less-recent research implies that intellectual deficits that may result from hydrocephalus may contribute to faecal incontinence.

+Additional complications that accompany neurogenic bowel dysfunction in individuals with spina bifida are likely to include urinary incontinence, urinary tract infections, shunt malfunction, potential for skin breakdown, hemorrhoids, and anal fissures.
+When individuals with Spina Bifida are not able to develop and maintain a bowel management program, they face challenges with finding and keeping a job, social isolation, and report a decreased quality of life.

 Multiple sclerosis

-There are a variety of symptoms associated with this condition that are all caused by a loss of myelin, the insulating layer surrounding the neurones.
-This means the nerve signals are interrupted and slower which will then cause muscle contractions to be fewer and irregular resulting in an increased colon transit time.
-The faeces being in the colon for a longer time will mean that more water is absorbed leading to harder stools and therefore increasing the symptoms of constipation.
-This neurological problem can also lead to reduced sensation of rectal filling and weakness of the anal sphincter because of weak muscular contraction so can cause stool leakage.
-In patients with multiple sclerosis constipation and faecal incontinence often coexist and they can be acute, chronic or intermittent due to the fluctuating pattern of MS.
+There are a variety of symptoms associated with multiple sclerosis that are all caused by a loss of myelin, the insulating layer surrounding the neurons (nerve cells).
+This means the nerve signals are interrupted and are slower.
+This causes muscle contractions to be irregular and fewer, resulting in an increased colon transit time.
+The feces stay in the colon for a longer period of time, meaning that more water is absorbed.
+This leads to harder stools and therefore increases the symptoms of constipation.
+This neurological problem can also result in reduced sensation of rectal filling and weakness of the anal sphincter because of weak muscular contraction so can cause stool leakage.
+In patients with multiple sclerosis, constipation and fecal incontinence often coexist, and they can be acute, chronic or intermittent due to the fluctuating pattern of MS.